This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The first to third floor covers topics on the prehistory, innovation and sustainability of the Alpine world, and the geology and biodiversity of the Dolomites Mountain range.

 I told you this museum wasn’t dull, so if you are a little geek like me, fan out and relive all the things you learnt and experienced in your early science classes.
+The MUSE is one of the unusual places to see in Trento Italy.

-Address: Corso del Lavoro e della Scienza, 3, 38122 Trento TN
+Location: Corso del Lavoro e della Scienza, 3, 38122 Trento TN

 Opening Hours: 10 am-6 pm Tuesday-Friday: 10 am-7 pm Sat and Sun, closed on Monday